I'm Not Happy In My Relationship, Now What?

 Recognize And Disrupt Patterns

 Do you and your partner fight about the same things over and over again?
-This may be due to a breakdown in communication.
+This may be due to a communication breakdown.
 When you notice that you and your partner are starting another stale argument, stop the spiral in its tracks by taking a quick break.
-Simply walking away from an altercation can help you clear your head and better manage to communicate when you come back to it.
-When you and your partner do circle back to an altercation, take some time to try and understand where they are coming from by communicating your concerns clearly.
+Simply walking away from an altercation can help you clear your head and better manage to communicate when returning to it.
+When you and your partner do come back to an altercation, take some time to understand where they are coming from by clearly communicating your concerns.
 Instead of accusing your partner of something, use “I statements” to express your thoughts on their actions and ask open-ended questions to see things from their perspective.